Mithun1508/Mithun1508/README.md

 ![Profile View Counter](https://komarev.com/ghpvc/?username=Mithun1508)

 <h2 align="left">Hi 👋!
-This is Mithun ... and I'm a Progarfmmer ..., Interluded from electrical to CS ....</h2>
+This is Mithun ... and I'm a Programmer ..., Interluded from Electrical to CS ....</h2>

 ###